The French Social Security System III - Retirement

 A supplementary retirement pension is awarded at the full rate to individuals:

-A supplementary retirement pension can be awarded at the full rate before age 62 if the applicant has been awarded his/her basic retirement pension on the basis of a long career or on the basis of permanent inability to work.
+A supplementary retirement pension can be awarded at the full rate before the statutory age if the applicant has been awarded his/her basic retirement pension on the basis of a long career or on the basis of permanent inability to work.

-This system only applies to members who were born on or after January 1st, 1957, and who become eligible for a full-rate Agirc-Arrco retirement pension after January 1st, 2019.
+This system only applies to members who were born on or after January 1st, 1957, and who were eligible for a full-rate Agirc-Arrco retirement pension before 1st December 2023.

 The gross amount of the supplementary retirement pension is calculated as follows: